 CARE for Kids is a group of research studies aiming to expand our understanding of the genetic causes of birth defects.
-This study is led by researchers at Columbia University Irving Medical Center but is open to participants from around the world.
+This study is led by researchers at Boston Children’s Hospital/Harvard Medical School but is open to participants from around the world.

 Meet the Researchers